stashed/docs/docs/guides/latest/batch-backup/batch-backup.md

 section_menu_id: guides
 ---

-# Backup application with multiple co-related components using batch backup
+# Backup application with multiple co-related components using BackupBatch

 This section will demonstrate how to use Stash to take backup of an application with multiple co-related components.
 Here, we are going to take backup of [WordPress with MySQL database](https://kubernetes.io/docs/tutorials/stateful-application/mysql-wordpress-persistent-volume/).